kaiohenricunha/aws-scalable-metabase-deployment/README.md

           helm upgrade --install keda kedacore/keda --namespace keda -f values.yaml --create-namespace kubectl apply -f keda-dashboard.yaml
 ```

+On this step, some other components were deployed as well:

+- Istio Ingrees Gateway: To allow access to the services from outside the cluster.
+- Istio PodMonitor: To monitor the Istio pods.
+- Istio ServiceMonitor: To monitor the Istio services.
+- Istio ScaledObject: To scale the Istio pods based on requests per second and CPU usage.
+- Keda Dashboard: To monitor the Keda ScaledObjects and HPAs.
+It's useful to observe the scaling of Metabase.
+- Grafana and Prometheus VirtualServices: To allow access to Grafana and Prometheus from outside the cluster, leveraging Istio.

 ## Step 5: Metabase Deployment